git-ecosystem/git-credential-manager/docs/hostprovider.md

 ## Abstract

-Git Credential Manger Core, the cross-platform and cross-host Git credential helper, can be extended to support any Git hosting service allowing seamless authentication to secured Git repositories by implementing and registering a "host provider".
+Git Credential Manger, the cross-platform and cross-host Git credential helper, can be extended to support any Git hosting service allowing seamless authentication to secured Git repositories by implementing and registering a "host provider".